Canon 1D X Mark II vs Leica S-E Typ 006

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the S-E Typ 006 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the S-E Typ 006 was succeeded by the Leica S Typ 007.
+Both the 1DX Mark II and the S-E Typ 006 have been discontinued, but can regularly be found used on eBay.
+The S-E Typ 006 was replaced by the Leica S Typ 007, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D X Mark II and the Leica S-E Typ 006?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.